 Harats (Байкальская, 108) is the most convenient place to the dorms to get your free Wi-Fi fill.
-It’s an Irish-themed pub, so it’s dark and a bit smokey inside, but during the day when it’s quite empty it can be a very comfortable place to sit with coffee, tea, beer or soda and use their free Wi-Fi.
+It’s an Irish-themed pub, so it’s dark inside, but during the day when it’s quite empty it can be a very comfortable place to sit with coffee, tea, beer or soda.

 4. Post Office / Central telegraph (back to top)

 Located across from the circus in the center of town.
 As you enter, turn left immediately into the post office section.
 E-mail will be to your right, but not generally recommended – use one of the cafes.
 For fax, go past the entryway and turn left at the stairs.
 Down the hallway on the right is a little office—a sort of commercial communications center.
 Faxes can either be sent immediately, or later (slightly cheaper) and you can pick up confirmation later.
 Incoming faxes are noted in a book register on the counter.
 Just look for your name (look under both last and first, as well as the senders name, as sometimes they are not sure how to list it) and ask them for it.
 Incoming fax number: 7 (3952) 343-460; 7 (3952) 432-322.
 Phone number for this office: 7 (3952) 344-377.

 Russia is also famous for its banya (a type of sauna – very fun) tradition.
 This is also a good alternative when the hot water is turned off in your room/apartment by the city for annual pipe maintenance.
 Look them up in the Yellow Pages and ask your teachers for recommendations.